nf-core/viralrecon/docs/output.md

 ### parallel-fastq-dump

 Please see the [usage docs](usage.md#supported-public-repository-ids) for a list of supported public repository identifiers and how to provide them to the pipeline.
-The final sample information for all identifiers is obtained from the ENA which provides direct download links for FastQ files as well as their associated md5 sums.
+The final sample information for all identifiers is obtained from the ENA which provides direct download links for FastQ files as well as their associated md5sums.
 If download links exist, the files will be downloaded by FTP otherwise they will be downloaded using [`parallel-fastq-dump`](https://github.com/rvalieris/parallel-fastq-dump).

 **Output files:**